 Fowl Play, The Square Ball, Hogan Place

 We're lucky enough to be based just around the corner from Fowl Play, so we love popping in for some sneaky lunchtime wings.
 Andy Noonan's stellar barbecue joint is a hidden gem, specializing in meat cooked on a charcoal rotisserie or over their Texas wood-fired smoker.
 While there are lots of options on the menu, we love the cherrywood smoked free-range wings, which come in two flavors: Louisiana Hot and Alabama White BBQ.

-Smokin Bones, Dame Street, and Phibsboro
+Smokin Bones, Temple Bar and Phibsboro

 This authentic slow-n-low barbecue joint started out as a small stall and has since grown to include two Dublin locations, as well as making their own sauces.
 Offering great food at extremely reasonable prices (check out their stellar student deal, which is only €6.95 for a main and a side!), Smokin Bones has a variety of options on their menu, but their wings are what really make them stand out.
 There are six varieties of sauces available, varying from mild to extremely hot, so order with caution.

 Skerries might be a bit of a trek from the city center, but once you've tasted Blue Bar's wings you'll be willing to make the journey all the time.
 Known for its great drinks selection and atmosphere, Blue Bar is one of Dublin county's best-hidden gems.
 The portion of wings is absolutely massive and the sauce hits all the right notes.
 Definitely worth the trip!

 Did we miss your favorite wing joint?
 Let us know in the comments below.

 * Originally published in 2019, updated in June 2023.